KlaraGajaszek/WeatherApp-ReactNative/README.md

 **types** - in this folder there are modules types declarations.

 **components** - this folder consists of the atoms, molecules, organisms, pages.
 This structure represents [atomic design](https://atomicdesign.bradfrost.com/chapter-2/).
-I tried build small, modularized components and then consisting of them bigger and bigger ( organisms and pages)
+I builed small, modularized components and then consisting of them builded bigger and bigger ( organisms and pages)

-**constants** - in this folder there is const variables which are use in all src folder.
+**constants** - in this folder there are const variables which are use in all src folder.
 In the future I would like to add i18 to project and then replace constants folder with another.

 **context** - weatherContext - in the weather context I fetched data from OpenWeather api using hooks from services.
 I use context because I would like to avoid `prop drilling` and now we can take data from anywhere place in the app.